Climate webinar series

 Tall glass building behind green trees under a blue sky

-In this webinar, we explored the importance of taking an evidence-based approach to adaptation, considering the current level of implementation in the UK as well as the latest UK Government vision for adaptation.
+In this webinar in July 2023, we explored the importance of taking an evidence-based approach to adaptation, considering the current level of implementation in the UK as well as the latest UK Government vision for adaptation.
 We also heard about examples of adaptation in practice.

 We were joined by speakers from Marsh McLennan/Grantham Research Institute/Climate Change Committee, Defra, Clinton Devon Estates and JBA Consulting.